Vegan Avocado Chocolate Frosting

 Chocolate frosting without butter

+Avocado acts as a whole food, dairy-free replacement for butter in this chocolate frosting recipe.
 I also add some melted coconut oil, which combines with the avocado to mimic the way buttercream frosting sets firm in the fridge.
 What you get is a rich vegan icing with a thick and spreadable texture, that also sets just firm enough in the fridge to give a clean cut.

 When to make this vegan chocolate frosting

-Easy vegan avocado chocolate frosting on a slice of cake
+Ingredients for vegan avocado chocolate frosting

-Vanilla extract: I love to add vanilla to any chocolate recipe.
+• Vanilla extract: I love to add vanilla to any chocolate recipe.
 Vanilla paste or fresh vanilla bean seeds would also be amazing if you have them.

-Sea salt: A pinch of salt is always essential with chocolate in my opinion.
+• Salt: A pinch of salt is always essential with chocolate in my opinion.
 It really enhances the flavor.
 Just add it to taste.

-What to serve with the frosting
+What to serve with this chocolate frosting

 Vegan Avocado Chocolate Frosting Recipe